 I sent you guys an email, but you never responded!
 Did I say something wrong?

 Nope.
 Again, we’re a very small team of volunteers, with not a whole lot of time to spend managing the project.
 This means that unfortunately, a lot of emails we receive get put onto the “reply to this someday” stack.

 Actually, chances are, if you don’t get a reply from us, it’s because you said something really interesting, which merits a much more thought-out response than we’re able to give quickly.
 We do make an effort to reply to every email we get, but we’re still not very good at it.
 Sorry!

-I donated some money, but the funding counter didn’t change!
+What happened to the funding counter?
 Are you guys stealing our donations, or what?

 I donated $20, but the funding counter went up by $19.31!
 You guys are stealing my money, aren’t you?

 Once again, no, kindest paranoid fan, we are not stealing your money — what’s happening is, PayPal takes a cut of every donation we receive, and we only count money that we can actually use.
 This deduction is important to remember for another reason, which is that if you donate less than $1, we don’t actually get any of it, and will not be able to put your name in the credits of the final game.
 It just wouldn’t be fair to the people who donated more.